turnerlabs/airflow_stacks/ec2/packer/airflow/README.md

 ## Process

-Once the provisioner has completed, an image will be created using the ami_name in the ubuntu.json file.
+Once the provisioner has completed, an AMI will be created using the ami_name in the ubuntu.json file.

 ## Airflow SubPackages that are installed:
 Default ones(from http://airflow.readthedocs.io/en/latest/installation.html)